MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/use-group-policy-to-deploy-known-issue-rollback.md

 ## Using Microsoft Intune ADMX policy ingestion to deploy a KIR Activation to managed devices

-Group Policies and GPOs are not compatible with mobile device management (MDM) based solutions, such as Microsoft Intune.
+Group Policies and GPOs aren't compatible with mobile device management (MDM) based solutions, such as Microsoft Intune.
 These instructions will guide you through how to use [Intune custom settings](/mem/intune/configuration/custom-settings-windows-10) for [ADMX ingestion](/windows/client-management/mdm/win32-and-centennial-app-policy-configuration) and configure [ADMX backed MDM policies](/windows/client-management/mdm/understanding-admx-backed-policies) to perform a KIR Activation without requiring a GPO.

 To perform a KIR Activation on Intune managed devices, follow these steps: